rosettadb/dbt-studio/README.md

 # Rosetta DBT Studio

-**Rosetta DBT Studio** is an open-source desktop application that simplifies your data transformation journey with [dbt](https://www.getdbt.com/) and brings the power of AI into your analytics engineering workflow.
+**Rosetta DBT Studio** is an open-source desktop application that simplifies your data transformation journey with [dbt™](https://www.getdbt.com/) and brings the power of AI into your analytics engineering workflow.

-Whether you're just getting started with dbt or looking to streamline your transformation logic with AI assistance, Rosetta DBT Studio offers an intuitive interface to help you build, explore, and maintain your data models efficiently.
+Whether you're just getting started with dbt™ or looking to streamline your transformation logic with AI assistance, Rosetta DBT Studio offers an intuitive interface to help you build, explore, and maintain your data models efficiently.

 ---